S. 2463: An Act protecting research animals

 Current law: Federal law regulates the care and use of research animals while they are in the laboratory, but does not offer any protection to the animal once the research project ends, except regarding humane euthanasia.
 This legislation addresses the deficiency by facilitating an open relationship between laboratories and non-profit animal adoption organizations and by codifying the option for private placement of retired research dogs and cats where research facilities have established programs.

 Proven model for success: There are a number of research facilities across the country that have instituted successful adoption programs for dogs and cats.
-Additionally, California, Connecticut, Maryland, Minnesota, Nevada, and New York have already passed similar legislation – providing an opportunity for dogs and cats to live a life in a home as an adopted pet, once their time in the laboratory has come to an end.
+Additionally, California, New York, Connecticut, Minnesota, Illinois, Nevada, Maryland, Delaware, Rhode Island, Washington, and Oregon have already passed similar legislation – providing an opportunity for dogs and cats to live a life in a home as an adopted pet, once their time in the laboratory has come to an end.
 People who have adopted former research dogs and cats attest to the resilience and affection of these animals, once they are given the chance to flourish in a home environment.

 Flexibility and discretion re adoption: The legislation is drafted so that research facilities are not forced to give to any animals to specific groups.
 It would simply require that, once an institution makes the determination that a dog or cat is no longer needed for research and the animal is healthy and doesn’t post a risk to the health or safety of the public – then the research facility reach out to an animal shelter or rescue to ascertain whether they can assist with placement in an adoptive home or utilize the option for private placement.
 This legislation does not require a shelter or rescue organizations to take the animals offered by facilities and could decline to do so.